msimerson/mail-dmarc/README.md

 ## new

-Create an empty DMARC object.
-Then populate it and run the request:
+Create a DMARC object.

-    my $dmarc = Mail::DMARC->new;
+    my $dmarc = Mail::DMARC::PurePerl->new;

+Populate it.

     $dmarc->source_ip('192.0.1.1');
     $dmarc->envelope_to('recipient.example.com');
     $dmarc->envelope_from('sender.example.com');